A Guide to Building New Google Analytics 4 Dashboards

 Configuring Widgets

 Think of widgets as the building blocks of your Google Analytics 4 dashboards, where you can visualize data in different formats, including time series, pie charts, or tables.
-Configure widgets by:
+In the widget configuration panel, you’ll have several options to customize how data is displayed.
+Here are some key settings:

 Pro Tip: When visualizing data in GA4 dashboards, always keep the design clean and focused.
 Avoid cluttering it with excessive widgets or redundant information.
 Pick colors and visual elements that enhance readability and highlight important insights.